bjbloemker-google/discord-adk-agent/blog.md

     # Allow other commands to be processed
     await bot.process_commands(message)
 ```
 After ignoring messages from other bots, the function checks if a message is in a designated AI channel.
 If so, it sends the content to an AI agent and relays the response.
-Otherwise, the message is processed for standard commands (e.t., !sidebar, !exit) via the bot.process_commands(message) call.
+Otherwise, the message is processed for standard commands (i.e. !sidebar, !exit) via the bot.process_commands(message) call.

 #### Handling Events: The `!exit` Command